yogeshchandrasekharuni/fast-agent/README.md

 uv run social.py --agent social_media --message "<url>"
 ```

-Add the `--quiet` switch to only return the final response.
+Add the `--quiet` switch to only return the final response, which is useful for simple automations.

 ## Workflows